Link2004tw/quantum-energy-contracts/docs/Contract functions.md

 ### Purpose and Use Cases

-Fetches all energy purchase transactions recorded in the `EnergyContract` smart contract.
-Used by admins to audit or retrieve transaction history, including details like buyer address, kWh, price per kWh, ETH price, and timestamp.
+Fetches all uranium purchase transactions recorded in the `EnergyContract` smart contract.
+Used by admins to audit or retrieve transaction history, including details like buyer address, uranium pounds, price per pound, ETH price, and timestamp.
 Requires admin privileges.

 ### Parameters